Minsik-K/User-Selection-for-Over-the-Air-Federated-Learning/README.md

 *M. Kim, A.L.
 Swindlehurst and D. Park, "Beamforming Vector Design and Device Selection in Over-the-Air Federated Learning," submitted to IEEE Transactions on Wireless Communications.*

-* The scripts only provide user selectioin algorithms in over-the-air federated learning.
+* This repository provide only the user selectioin algorithms in over-the-air federated learning.
 * Results related to learning can be obtained using the references below.

 # Software Versions